Lasius Parasite Introductions - How to Begin a Lasius Social Parasite Colony in North America

 Distribution and Nuptial Flights

 Lasius plumopilosus is known from 5 states with a wide range: Iowa, New York, North Carolina, Michigan, Minnesota.
-They are often found in different habitats, even around residential areas.
+They are often found in areas with forest/savanna near rivers or lakes, often in residential areas.
 L. plumopilosus flies in the late summer, August/September, and are typically not found in high numbers.

 Host Species and Introduction Methods